US STOCKS-Wall St gains as tech stocks recover, banks rise

 By Sruthi Shankar

-June 13 (Reuters) - U.S. stocks rose on Tuesday, with the Dow hitting an all-time high as bank and technology shares gained.
+June 13 (Reuters) - U.S. stocks were higher on Tuesday, with the Dow hitting an all-time high as bank stocks gained and technology shares rebounded from a selloff.

-The S&P 500 technology sector rose 0.71 percent, recovering from its biggest two-day decline in nearly a year on Monday, and topped the list of gainers among the 11 major S&P indexes.
+The S&P 500 technology sector rose 0.5 percent, leading gainers among the 11 major S&P indexes, recovering from its biggest two-day decline in nearly a year on Monday.

-Shares of Microsoft, Alphabet and Apple , which were hit hard by the rout, powered the technology index on Tuesday.

 "The selloff in tech probably was a bit further than people expected, so there is some bargain hunting back into that sector," said Rick Meckler, president of LibertyView Capital Management.